 Techo Mezcaleria & Agave Bar

-Tasting artisanal mezcals in Oaxaca inspired Edgar Torres and his wife, Christina, to open a mezcal bar above his parent's Mexican restaurant, Mi Madre's in December 2015.
+Tasting artisanal mezcals in Oaxaca inspired Edgar Torres and his wife, Christina, to open a mezcal bar above his parent's Mexican restaurant, Mi Madre's, in December 2015.
+"Techo" means "roof" in Spanish, and that's precisely what you'll get at this intimate bar in East Austin.

-The indoor space is limited, fitting no more than a dozen customers comfortably.
+The indoor space is limited, accommodating no more than a dozen customers.
 A small nook with a red brick wall bearing a tiled image of Our Lady of Guadalupe seats three to four people.
+If you're claustrophobic, take advantage of the outdoor seating.

 The drink menu is all about mezcals, tequilas, and sotols.
-You can try some of them straight by the copita (¾ ounce) or full shot (1.5 ounces).
+You can try some straight by the copita (¾ ounce) or full shot (1.5 ounces).
+I loved my delicious Desierto cocktail with sotol, nixta corn liquor, pear puree, and lavender bitters.
+At the same time, Kel got a frozen watermelon mezcal margarita, which was a bit too smoky for either of our tastes.

 How to visit: Walk between Mi Madre's and the School House Pub (also owned by Torres) next door to access a staircase up to Techo; the bar is inside the two faded turquoise doors.